atriumlts/subpixel/README.md

 Here we want to forecast that subpixel CNNs are going to ultimately replace transposed convolutions (deconv, conv grad, or whatever you call it) in feedforward neural networks.
-Phase shift's gradient is much more meanigful and resizing operations are virtually free computationally.
+Phase shift's gradient is much more meaningful and resizing operations are virtually free computationally.
 Our implementation is a high level one, using default Tensorflow OPs.
 But next we will rewrite everything with Keras so that an even larger community can use it.
 Plus, a cuda backend